 As noted in the problem statement, it has been discovered that a series of columns in this section of elevated roadway are experiencing materials related distress.
-This series of columns is labeled spine DD as per the construction documents and is located just north of Market Street in downtown San Antonio, as shown in Figure 1.1.
+This series of columns is labeled spine DD as per the construction documents and is located just north of Market Street in downtown San Antonio as shown in Figure 1.1.
 When viewing the construction documents, the general plan of this spine of columns begins on page 395 at station 388+80 and ends on page 404 at station 439+28.
-These columns were chosen for further investigation under TxDOT Project 0-5218.
-Additionally, a cantilevered bent cap labeled H19-C is also experiencing materials related distress and will be considered under the project.
+These piers were chosen for further investigation under TxDOT Project 0-5218.